oplatek/oplatek.github.io/_posts/2023-12-05-debugging-in-vscode.md

 Where is the bad part?
 There is no bad part, there is just the better part outside of VScode😉.
 At least for me.

 I was used to debug with Ipdb [REPL](https://pythonprogramminglanguage.com/repl/).
 The Ipdb command `__import__('ipdb').set_trace()` at any line will give you a breakpoint at any line of code.

 The problem is that you cannot set it up interactively, nor condition the breakpoint on a variable value, nor delete other breakpoints introduced via importing.
+Not without writing code just meant for debugging which you later need to remember to remove again.

 Why is REPL so great?
 I use it as an interactive Python shell at the place where you need it.
 In the middle of the program with all the context initialized.
 I interactively try new solutions to my code at the given call stack.
 A mighty weapon!🚀